lorenzo-biava/starchat/README.md

 * *Chat uses two data types on the same index:
     * state type : for the storage of the state machine, the fields are the following
         * state : the name of the state
+        * max_state_count: defines how many times the state can be returned per conversation
+        * regex: specify a regular expression which trigger the state
         * queries : the list of queries which trigger the state e.g. ["cannot access account", "problem access account"],
         * bubble : the text to show to the user on UI
         * action : the name of a function to call (implemented by the client)